 Babysitting an unruly child

-It is not always easy to take care of an unruly child while babysitting.
+It isn't always easy to take care of an unruly child while babysitting.
 This can be especially challenging when the child takes advantage of the absence of their parents in order to test your nerves and boundaries.
-Here are some tips for how you can best deal with unruly children and make babysitting a difficult child go as smoothly as possible!
+Here are some tips for how you can deal with unruly children and make babysitting a difficult child go as smoothly as possible!

-1. Ask parents how they usually handle this behavior
+1. If you are a babysitter, ask parents how they usually handle this behavior

 2. Scolding or shouting back will not change things